‘Human error’ likely cause of Commuter Rail crash, derailment that shut down Fairmount Line

-BOSTON (WHDH) - The Fairmount Commuter Rail Line remains shut down Wednesday after an official says “human error” is to blame for an out-of-service train that struck another train just outside of South Station Tuesday night.
+BOSTON (WHDH) - The Fairmount Commuter Rail Line was shut down for about 18 hours after an official says “human error” likely caused an out-of-service train to strike another train just outside of South Station Tuesday night.

 The low-speed incident, which occurred around 8 p.m., left three coach cars derailed, according to an MBTA spokesman.